 Tavares has a passion for storytelling and providing information that impacts the lives of viewers and their families.
 He was the only local journalist to travel to South Georgia, bringing viewers extensive coverage on the massive wildfires impacting the state’s Okefenokee Wildlife Refuge, burning nearly 130,000 acres of land.

-Tavares also worked to get answers from officials and bring viewers Live coverage from Jacksonville, Florida, surrounding the mysterious death of a Middle Georgia man who fell to his death from a commercial cruise ship.
+Tavares also worked to get answers from officials and brought viewers Live coverage from Jacksonville, Florida, surrounding the mysterious death of a Middle Georgia man who fell to his death from a commercial cruise ship.

 Tavares' professional affiliations include the Society of Professional Journalists, National Association of Black Journalists, Radio Television Digital News Association and the National Broadcast Society.